dwyl/meteor-search/README.md

 ![MongoHQ Enables Text Search](http://i.imgur.com/AlUvCQw.png "Text Search Enabled")

-You will need to set up your indexes *manually* with a command (either in your Mongo Client - We use RoboMongo - or the Web Interface)
+You will need to set up your indexes *manually* with a command <br />
+(either in your Mongo Client - We use RoboMongo - or the Web Interface)

 ![MongoHQ Showing Text Index on Posts.body](http://i.imgur.com/cHIzS4B.png "MongoHQ Full Text Index")